Iris-Song/paper-reading/MapReduce/README.md

 **Disadvantages**
 - Explicit memory management required – if associative array grows too big, it will not fit in memory!
-- Preserving state across breaks the functional underpinnings of mapreduce leading to potential order-dependent bugs •-Algorithmic behavior may depend on the order in which input key-value pairs are encountered
+- Preserving state across breaks the functional underpinnings of mapreduce leading to potential order-dependent bugs
+- Algorithmic behavior may depend on the order in which input key-value pairs are encountered

 ### partitioner
 What is the role of the partitioner function in Map Reduce?
 What is its significance?